fac3m4n/chainsafe-plugins-ideathon/README.md

 ## Overview

-This plugin aims to integrate the [Sablier protocol](https://sablier.com/) into the web3.js library, enabling developers to seamlessly create, manage, and interact with Sablier streams within their decentralized applications (DApps).
+This plugin aims to integrate the [Sablier protocol](https://sablier.com/) into the web3.js library, enabling developers to seamlessly create, manage, and interact with Sablier streams within their DApps.
 Sablier is a token streaming protocol that allows for real-time, continuous token transfers, particularly useful for handling payroll, vesting, airdrops, and other recurring payment scenarios.

 - **How does the project work?** Sablier creates ERC-721 NFT streams that represent a continuous token flow from a sender to a recipient over a specified duration.
 The sender deposits tokens into the stream, and the recipient can withdraw the accrued tokens at any time during the stream's lifespan.